 Nearby is Leffert’s Pond, a small 50-acre lake and wetland that is used for fishing, canoeing, and kayaking.

 The reservoir was formed by the Central Vermont Public Service in 1909 by damming East Creek for power generating purposes and flood protection.
 The land was bowl-shaped and fed by numerous streams, making it an ideal site for impoundment.
-The hydroelectric power station soon after the dam was finished, which could provide electricity to 2,500 residences.
+It was named after Thomas Chittenden, Vermont’s first governor.
+The hydroelectric power station was finished soon after that could provide electricity to 2,500 residences.

 Around 2001, the Central Vermont Public Service sold 2,000 acres of land surrounding the lake to the Green Mountain National Forest in an effort to preserve the land and develop further passive recreational opportunities.